Pilot Award Funding

 Pilot Award Program & Funding

 The Investigator Development Core is the cornerstone of the Forge AHEAD Center.
-A rigorous Pilot & Feasibility Scholars Program has been established to prepare and mentor investigators to develop innovative health equity research that applies a precision public health approach (i.e., translational community and clinical programs that provide the right treatment to the right population at the right time).
+A rigorous Pilot & Feasibility Scholars Program has been established to prepare and mentor investigators to develop innovative research focused on improving health outcomes for all populations through innovative research that applies a precision public health approach (i.e., translational community and clinical programs that provide the right treatment to the right population at the right time).

 The Pilot & Feasibility Scholars Program will provide seed support for research projects focused on stakeholder-engaged intervention development, clinical outcomes, implementation and dissemination (T3) and outcomes and effectiveness in populations (T4).
-Funding is available for up to 6 pilot awards per year.
-Designated funding is available for up to 1 additional pilot award focused specifically on health equity in cardiometabolic disease in people living with HIV.
+With a focus on HIV and cardiometabolic diseases including obesity, diabetes, and hypertension, funding is available for up to 6 pilot awards per cycle.
+Designated funding is available for up to 1 additional pilot award focused specifically on improving health outcomes related to cardiometabolic disease in people living with HIV.

 Benefits of Becoming a Forge AHEAD Scholar